CarrCode/radio_decode/README.md

 ### Get Involved

 Actively seeking technical insights, code snippets, and information leads to support a project initiation phase.
-This project is flying under the banner of Humanitarian AI, an amazing group that is building an awesome data acquisition tools.
-It is currently being led by Brent Phillips.
+This project is flying under the banner of Humanitarian AI, an amazing group based out of Cambridge, Massachusetts that is building data acquisition tools that are enormous in scope.
+That effort is currently being led by Brent Phillips.

 ### Background